GavinGoGaming/SimpleVoiceChatMusic/README.md

-# Simple Voice Chat Music Player for Paper
+# Simple Voice Chat Music Player for Paper/Purpur

 _This mod is a **port** of the [Simple Voice Chat Music](https://modrinth.com/mod/simple-voice-chat-music) fabric mod!_